Course - CircularStudio - Materials - AAR4690

 - Circular resource management and architectural design.
 Creative processes, adaptability and reusability, ecology, aesthetics and tectonics.

 - The architect's role as a societal actor in a circular production system.
-Environmental assessments, service life analyses, industrial and craft material cycles, new low-tech materials and solutions.
+Environmental assessments, service life analysis, industrial and craft material cycles, new low-tech materials and solutions.

-Based on a joint introduction to the topic of circular architecture, each student will formulate their own project goals according to their chosen specialization area within the circular studio.
+Based on a joint introduction to the topic of circular architecture, each student will formulate their own project goals according to their chosen perspective within the circular studio.
 Some will work on problems in a group, while others will choose individual problems and working methods.

 The semester will have three phases: